Founders of Infosys, Flipkart, Zoho were moonlighting at their jobs, says Harpreet Singh Saluja of NITES

-As India Inc. debates over the moonlighting issue, companies such as Infosys, Flipkart and Zoho, among others, might have had a different founding history but for moonlighting.
+As India Inc. debates over the moonlighting issue, companies such as Infosys, Flipkart, and Freshdesk, among others, might have had a different founding history but for moonlighting.

 Harpreet Singh Saluja, President of Nascent Information Technology Employees Senate (NITES), an organisation representing IT workers, claims that several successful companies like Infosys, Flipkart, Freshdesk, and others were established by their founders while they were moonlighting at their day jobs.